MBSCodingClasses/Full-Stack-Web-Development-Mastery-Course-By-Using-MERN-Stack/README.md

-Apologies for the confusion!
-I'll fix the sequence of the projects and provide full links so they work properly.
-Here's the corrected version:

----

 # Full Stack Web Development Mastery Course Using MERN Stack

 Welcome to the official repository for the **Full Stack Web Development Mastery Course** by **Mbs Coding**! 🎉 This repository contains all the resources, code examples, and project files associated with the course that teaches you how to build dynamic, modern web applications using the **MERN Stack** (MongoDB, Express.js, React.js, Node.js).